-Notice the icons at the ends of the bars in Figure 7-2 on page 263.
-These icons indicate that a method caused disk | or network | activity.
+Notice the icons at the ends of the bars in Figure 7-2 on page 259.
+These icons indicate that a method caused disk i or network i activity.

 Deciding Where to Start

 To begin evaluating the session data, compare the two bar graphs on the results summary.